-- Coachella Valley has seen a substantial reduction in ozone levels over the past several decades, but does not yet meet federal 8-hour ozone standards. - Coachella Valley is currently classified as a "severe" ozone nonattainment area for the 2015 ozone standard and is required to meet that standard by 2032. - The bulk of the emissions causing high ozone in the Coachella Valley are coming from the South Coast Air Basin. - We project that the Coachella Valley will not attain the 2015 8hour ozone standard by 2032 without additional control measures. - Valley as "extreme" non-attainment area with 2037 as the attainment year. - The Coachella Valley is projected to attain the federal 8-hour ozone standards in 2037 with the implementation of the control measures proposed in this AQMP.
+- Coachella Valley has seen a substantial reduction in ozone levels over the past several decades, but does not yet meet federal 8-hour ozone standards. - Coachella Valley is currently classified as a "severe" ozone nonattainment area for the 2015 ozone standard and is required to meet that standard by 2032. - The bulk of the emissions causing high ozone in the Coachella Valley are coming from the South Coast Air Basin. - We project that the Coachella Valley will not attain the 2015 8hour ozone standard by 2032 without additional control measures. - South Coast AQMD is requesting to reclassify the Coachella Valley as "extreme" non-attainment area with 2037 as the attainment year. - The Coachella Valley is projected to attain the federal 8-hour ozone standards in 2037 with the implementation of the control measures proposed in this AQMP.